Mugai ryu: About Mugai-ryū Iai Hyōdō

 Mugai-ryū Iai Hyōdō (Mugai Shinden Iai Hyōdō 無外真伝居合兵道) is a modern school of iaido founded by Nakagawa Shiryō Shinichi (中川士龍申一, 1895–1981).

 Nakagawa was, in his youth, a kendo disciple of Takahashi Kyutarō, but he chose to focus on the iaijutsu techniques that Takahashi knew.
 Based on those, Nakagawa created Mugai-ryū Iai Hyōdō.

-Nakagawa's lineage was formally passed to Ishii Gogetsu Zenzō (石井悟月善蔵) in the late 1950s.
-However, this seems to be revoked by Nakagawa himself later on.
+Nakagawa's lineage was in one time passed to Ishii Gogetsu Zenzō (石井悟月善蔵) in the late 1950s.
+However, this is revoked by Nakagawa Shinichi himself later on.

-Today Mugai-ryū has splintered into several lines and there is no one sōke(representative).
-Nakagawa Shiryō Shinichi is generally considered the last sōke.
-He did not appoint a successor, but awarded several menkyo kaiden (full transmission), and his students continue to teach the school and several new lines have been established, each with their own sōke.
-Nakagawa also founded an organization called Mugai Kai to help preserve the school.
+Today Mugai-ryū has splintered into several lines and for about 22 years there is no sōke(representative).
+For about two decades, Nakagawa Shiryō Shinichi is generally considered the last sōke.
+He did not appoint a successor, but awarded several menkyo kaiden (full transmission), and his students continue to teach the school.
+But somehow several new lines have been established, because a few of them appointed their own self as the sōke of their Mugai Ryu lineage.
+Altough Nakagawa Shinichi actually founded an organization called Mugai Kai to help preserve and maintain the school.

+Eventually, in 2003, The Nakagawa family representative, Nakagawa Sohei (Nakagawa Shinichi's son), settling the confusion about the rightful Mugai Ryu lineage that had been going for decades.
+By choosing the next Mugai Ryu Soke, the 12th soke of Mugai Ryu is now Nakatani Yoshitaro, a direct student of Nakagawa Shinichi, and that time also the head of Mugai-kai.
+In 2 June 2024, Nakatani Yoshitaro as the rightful soke, changed the name from Mugai-kai into Ryuo-kai.

 Although there are some minor variations according to the lineage, the base curriculum of the school can be considered as follows: